omidarmat/onLearn/docker.md

 You need to run the frontend container with the `-it` flag.
 This means that the container will become interactive, although you are not really going to interact with it.
 However, a React project needs this _Input Trigger_ to keep the frontend server live.

 Up until this point, this whole application is Dockerized and all three containers are actively communicating with each other.
 Let's now add some other parts of our initial requirements, like persisting data.
 Additionally, these three containers are connecting together through your local machine.
 It would be much better if you could put all these containers in one Docker network, so they would be able to connect together just with their container names.
 Let's first stop all three containers to address these issues.

+> **Practical guide:** If you are using `serve` Node package to publish a built version of your React application, you should remember that this package exposes port `3000` to your local machine.
+Therefore, if you are going to run a Docker conainer for your frontend React application you would have to connect `3000` to a port on your local machine (`-p <some-port>:3000`)

 ### Implementing additional requirements